Values, variables, and pointers

 - Reference expressions refer to objects with storage where a value may be read or written and the object’s address can be taken.

-- Initializing expressions require storage to be provided implicitly when evaluating the expression.
-The expression then initializes an object in that storage.
+- Initializing expressions require a result location to be provided implicitly when evaluating the expression.
+The expression then initializes an object in that location.
 These are used to model function returns, which can construct the returned value directly in the caller’s storage.

-Expressions in one category can be converted to any other category when needed.
+Expressions in one category can be implicitly converted to any other primary category when needed.
 The primitive conversion steps used are:

-- Value binding forms a value expression from the current value of the object referenced by a reference expression.
+- Value acquisition forms a value expression from the current value of the object referenced by a reference expression.

 - Direct initialization converts a value expression into an initializing expression.